Ben Lee, Photographer & Artist

 Full Resume: Ben Lee Studio Linkedin

-Experienced in international standards of work flows, in all aspects from pre-production, storyboard, budgeting, to execution, and management of complex stills retouching, video editing, and color grading.
+Experienced in international standards of work flows, including all aspects from pre-production and post-prodcution.

 Experience highlights: